These mini vegan strawberry shortcakes are dainty delights, and a lovely dessert to enjoy in the summertime, when strawberries are at their peak.

 The Oat Milk Cookbook shows you how to easily make versatile, economical oat milk at home, or, of course, you can use prepared oat milk to use in these and your own recipes as well.

 Did you know that oats are easier on the environment and require less water to grow than tree nuts?
+Learn more in our Guide to Oats.
 Plus, the neutral flavor and creamy consistency of oat milk goes with just about any kind of preparation, as this book demonstrates with its wide array of easy, tasty plant-based recipes.

 Recipe from The Oat Milk Cookbook: More than 100 Delicious, Dairy-Free Vegan Recipes by Kim Lutz ©2020, Sterling Publishing Co.
 Reprinted by permission.
 See more about the book following the recipe box.